catsitterindiaoperator-guide

 • Often bundled as "2 extended visits per day" for Rs 1,200 to 2,000 per day total

 • How long have you been sitting cats specifically?
-(Dog experience is not cat experience.)
+(Dog experience is not cat experience.
+Differentiate.)

 • Walk me through a typical visit.